 - Dentures don’t fit your bite, causing uneven pressure that, again, stimulates nerves that tell your salivary glands you’re chewing.

 - Too thick dentures pressing on the cheek, tongue, or gums.

 - Dentures extend too far into the corners of the mouth.

 Proper fit helps you avoid excess salivation.
 Dentures that are too tall, don’t fit your bite, are too thick, extend too far, or cause pain will benefit from reshaping or replacing your dentures.
 Which is appropriate depends on the exact nature of the problem.
 Foreign body sensation is a difficult problem to deal with.
 Sometimes, this is related to fit–a denture that doesn’t feel right will feel foreign.
 Other times, it’s the denture itself.
 Implant dentures can feel more normal and can help you avoid foreign body sensation.

 Your dentures aren’t the only cause of excess salivation.
 If you experience this problem, and you eliminate your dentures as a cause, consider other possibilities.
 Some possible causes include:

 Talk to your doctor about these potential causes to help track down the cause of salivation not linked to your dentures.

-If you are looking for better-fitting dentures that can prevent excess salivation, please contact a local FOY® Dentures dentist today.
+If you are looking for better-fitting dentures that can prevent excess salivation, please contact Dr. Rod Strickland, FOY® Dentures inventor today.